On the enumeration of plane bipolar posets and transversal structures: Oriented planar maps and tandem walks in the quadrant

 As we are now going to show, transversal structures are bijectively related to certain decorated plane bipolar posets which we call T-transverse bipolar orientations (in doing this, we break the symmetry of the roles played by red edges and blue edges in transversal structures).
 Precisely, for a plane bipolar poset (with red edges), a \emph{transversal addition} consists in the planar addition of so-called \emph{transversal edges} (blue edges) in each inner face~$f$, each such edge directed from a vertex in the interior of the left lateral path to a vertex in the interior of the right lateral path of~$f$, such that after addition of these edges, all faces within~$f$ are of the types shown in~Figure~\ref{fig:five_lcdt_faces}.
 A~\emph{T-transverse bipolar orientation} is defined as a plane bipolar poset endowed with a transversal addition, see the left-part of Figure~\ref{fig:t-transverse_example} for an example.

 \begin{lemma}\thlabel{res:transversal_addition_lcdt} Let~$B$ be a plane bipolar poset, and let~$f$ be an inner face of type~$(i,j)$ in $B$.
-Then the admissible configurations for transversal edges within $f$ ---in transversal additions on $B$--- are encoded by walks from~$(0,0)$ to~$(-i,j)$ with steps in~$\{W,N,NW\}$ and starting with a step $NW$. \end{lemma} \begin{proof} Given a walk $\gamma$ from $(0,0)$ to~$(-i,j)$ with steps in~$\{W,N,NW\}$ and with $NW$ as first step, we start with~$f$ having no transversal edge, and maintain two marked vertices:~$v_\ell$ on the left lateral path of~$f$ and~$v_r$ on its right lateral path, initially~$v_\ell$ and~$v_r$ are both at the bottom vertex of~$f$.
+Then the admissible configurations for transversal edges within $f$ ---in transversal additions on $B$--- are encoded by walks from~$(0,0)$ to~$(-i,j)$ with steps in~$\{W,N,NW\}$ and starting with a step $NW$. \end{lemma} \begin{proof} Given a walk $\gamma$ from $(0,0)$ to~$(-i,j)$ with steps in~$\{W,N,NW\}$ and with $NW$ as first step, the transversal edges within $f$ are inserted from bottom to top while reading $\gamma$.
+Precisely, we maintain two marked vertices:~$v_\ell$ on the left lateral path of~$f$ and~$v_r$ on its right lateral path, initially~$v_\ell$ and~$v_r$ are both at the bottom vertex of~$f$.
 When reading a step $(-\varepsilon_\ell, \varepsilon_r)\in\{W,N,NW\}$ in $\gamma$, we move up~$v_\ell$ (resp.~$v_r$) by~$\varepsilon_\ell$ edge (resp. by~$\varepsilon_r$ edge) on the left (resp. right) lateral path of~$f$; then we add an oriented transversal edge from~$v_\ell$ toward~$v_r$.
 Since $\gamma$ starts with $NW$, the first added transversal edge forms with the bottom vertex of $f$ a face of the 1st type shown in Figure~\ref{fig:five_lcdt_faces}.
 In addition, every face enclosed between two consecutive transversal edges has to be of the 2nd type (for each step $W$), or the 3rd type (for each step $N$), or the 5th type (for each step $NW$).
 Since $\gamma$ ends at $(-i,j)$ and $f$ has type $(i,j)$, the last added transversal edge forms with the top-vertex of $f$ a face of the 4th type.

 Conversely, every admissible configuration within $f$ clearly yields such a walk, by writing an initial step $NW$, then traversing the faces in $f$ from bottom to top and writing a step $W$ (resp. $N,NW$) each time a face of the 2nd (resp.
 3rd, 5th) type is traversed. \end{proof}